fbaptiste/python-primer/README.md

 * Install Python 3.9.x using the official canonical Python [web site ](https://www.python.org/)
 * Clone this github repo at some preferred location on your system.
 * `cd` into the cloned project
-* Create a virtual Python environment (in this case named `.venv`:
+* Create a virtual Python environment (in this case named `.venv`):

 	```bash
 	python3.9 -m venv .venv

 	```

-* Activate the environment (you'll have to do this step every time you come back to work on this project) - this basically tells you shell which Python to use - in this this case the one located in `.venv`:
+* Activate the environment (you'll have to do this step every time you come back to work on this project) - this basically tells your shell which Python to use - in this this case the one located in `.venv`:

 	```bash
 	source .venv/bin/activate
 	```

-* The first time only, you'll need to install various 3rd party packages we'll use in this project:
+* The first time only (or any time the `requirements.txt` file is updated), you'll need to install various 3rd party packages we'll use in this project:

 	```bash
 	pip install -r requirements.txt